 Where to Buy Specialty Coffee in Roatán: A Local Roaster's Guide

-Written by the team at Spirit Origin Coffee, a specialty roaster based on Roatán, Honduras.
+Written by the team at Spirit Origin Coffee, a specialty roaster based in First Bight, Roatán, Honduras.

-If you're visiting Roatán and looking for real specialty coffee, not the generic resort-buffet stuff or souvenir-shop bags of who-knows-what, you have fewer options than you might expect for an island in a coffee-producing country.
-This guide covers where to actually find specialty-grade Honduran coffee on Roatán, what to look for, and what to skip.
+If you're visiting Roatán and looking for real specialty coffee — not the generic resort-buffet stuff or souvenir-shop bags of who-knows-what — you have fewer options than you'd expect for an island in a coffee-producing country.
+This guide covers where to actually buy specialty-grade Honduran coffee in Roatán, what to look for, and what to skip.

 Where can you buy specialty coffee in Roatán?

-The short answer: Spirit Origin Coffee is the dedicated specialty coffee roaster on the island, sourcing and roasting Honduran beans for both walk-in customers and online orders.
-You can find us on the map here or order from our online shop.
+The short answer: Spirit Origin Coffee is the dedicated specialty coffee roaster on the island.
+We're based in First Bight, Roatán, where we source and roast Honduran beans on our own Probat roaster for both walk-in customers and online orders — including Cup of Excellence–winning Honduran lots you won't find in a gift shop.
+You can find us on the map here or browse our full coffee selection.

 Beyond us, you'll find coffee at supermarkets, gift shops near the cruise ports, and hotel cafés — but the quality, freshness, and traceability vary widely.
 Most of what's sold in tourist shops is pre-ground, mass-roasted commodity coffee with no origin information beyond "Honduras."